Online Bootstrap Inference for the Trend of Nonstationary Time Series: EXPERIMENTS

 \section{EXPERIMENTS}

 In this section, we assess the performance of Algorithm \ref{algo:main} through simulation experiments.
 In particular, we verify the theoretical results and the suggested finite-sample corrections, illustrating their necessity in nonstationary settings.
+All experiments can be reproduced using the accompanying repository\footnote{\url{https://github.com/Tobias-Brock/olbootstrapping}}.